Morklympious/Morklympious.github.io/_posts/2016-08-09-Hoist-'em-up.md

 permalink: /hoist-em-up/
 ---

-Let's have a quick chat about hoisting.
+Let's have a quick chat about hoisting in javascript.

 When I say hoisting, I'm talkin' about pullin' yourself up by your bootstraps and DOING SOMETHING WITH YOUR LIFE.
 Focus on your craft!
 JUST FOCUS ON YOUR CRAFT!
 And then when you're done doing that, let's have a quick chat about hoisting in javascript

 So, this is an interesting question in that when I was interviewing last year for various web developer positions, I was asked this question a few times despite getting pretty far in my career without hearing about it.